-People who hire graphic designers want to solve a certain problem they encountered with delivering a message.
-To work as a graphic designer, you need to have specific schooling in this domain, as well as a lot of experience and a good portfolio.
+People who hire graphic designers want to solve a particular problem they encounter with delivering a message.
+To work as a graphic designer, you need to have specific schooling in this domain, a lot of experience, and a good portfolio.

 Designing is based on rules, principles, and regulations one cannot avoid.
 Although graphic designers work with visuals, they don’t have to put the same amount of creativity into it.

-Being a graphic artist vs graphic designer involves a lot of dissimilarities that you should be aware of.
+Being a graphic artist or a graphic designer involves many dissimilarities you should be aware of.
 The purpose of creation is the focal point of the discussion.

-Their work is more specific – the client states exactly what he wants and a graphic designer has to follow his indications strictly.
-It doesn’t mean that they don’t have to come up with new ideas.
+Their work is more specific – the client states precisely what he wants, and a graphic designer must follow his instructions strictly.
+It doesn’t mean they don’t have to develop new ideas.
 Depending on each project a graphic designer gets, the requirements change.

-They don’t get full freedom, as the outcome should respect the customer’s preferences instead of their own.
-Maintaining a good communication between you and your client as a graphic designer is a condition, not an option.
-Without properly stating what they want, you risk creating something that’s not relevant to what the customers expected.
+They don’t get complete freedom, as the outcome should respect the customer’s preferences instead of their own.
+Maintaining good communication between you and your client as a graphic designer is a condition, not an option.
+Without correctly stating what they want, you risk creating something irrelevant to what the customers expected.

-A graphic designer has to respect a strict style which is adapted entirely to the needs of the client.
-He also has to follow the changes happening in terms of graphic design, from programs and new technologies to influences and trends.
+A graphic designer must respect a strict style adapted entirely to the client’s needs.
+He also has to follow the changes in graphic design, from programs and new technologies to influences and trends.

 Adapting to change is a rule that graphic designers have to follow.

-Now that you have a better grasp on what each term means, let’s point out the differences between a graphic artist and a graphic designer.
+Now that you have a better grasp of each term, let’s point out the differences between a graphic artist and a graphic designer.

 As mentioned in this article, both the artist and the designer work with a similar set of skills.

-But what element is differentiating the two?
-The answer is simple – the way they use that set of skills and the freedom they get when working on a project.
+But what element differentiates the two?
+The answer is simple – how they use that set of skills and the freedom, they get when working on a project.

-While a graphic artist might get to reach his absolute potential in terms of imagination and creativity, a graphic designer can be limited to the rules set by his client.
-In the same time, the graphic artist is not bound to follow any design rules or principles, but the graphic designer has to.
+While a graphic artist might reach his absolute potential in terms of imagination and creativity, a graphic designer can be limited to the rules set by his client.
+At the same time, the visual artist is not bound to follow any design rules or principles, but the graphic designer has to.

 The artist and the designer have to approach different perspectives, regardless of the project they work on.

 Being flexible and respecting deadlines is part of each one’s job.
-The contrast resides in the fact that a graphic artist might take longer to finish his project, as it involves a lengthier creational process compared to the work of a graphic designer.
+The contrast resides in the fact that a graphic artist might take longer to finish his project, as it involves a longer creational process than a graphic designer’s work.

-The battle between a graphic artist vs graphic designer is all about the way they approach and find solutions to problems.
-One is more expressiveness-oriented while the other is focusing on delivering a clear message as effectively as possible.
+The battle between a graphic artist and a graphic designer is about how they approach and find solutions to problems.
+One is more expressiveness-oriented, while the other focuses on delivering a clear message as effectively as possible.

 The work of a graphic artist leaves room for interpretation, as he has plenty of freedom to put into his art.
 On the other hand, a graphic designer should come across with unhindered visuals to express a message.

-This article offered complex definitions and descriptions of a graphic artist and a graphic designer.
-You should be able to make the difference between the two and decide which one is more appropriate for what you need – no matter it is about pursuing a career in this domain or hiring someone to help you with one of your own projects.
+This article offered complex definitions and descriptions of graphic artists and designers.
+You should be able to make the difference between the two and decide which one is more appropriate for what you need – no matter it is about pursuing a career in this domain or hiring someone to help you with one of your projects.